therealdydx/Personal-Website/README.md

 #### Business Operations (Dec 2019 - Apr 2020)

--   Conducted various business operations and communications with cross-border stakeholders
+- Tracked and updated order fulfilment of products from first to last mile, tracked current supply of products, as well as negotiating prices and liaising logistics with cross-border suppliers to stock up on products

--   Proactively sought to identify areas of improvements in Rate's business and supply chain operations and its tracking processes and present possible solutions
+- Evaluated operations processes and uncovering areas for improvement; proactively identified areas of improvement in terms of IT automation in ordering and first-mile processes, crafted proposals and presented solutions to company

 <img style = "float: left" src="https://upload.wikimedia.org/wikipedia/en/a/aa/Crest_of_the_Singapore_Armed_Forces.png" alt="drawing" width="130vw"/>